JorgePe/DIY-PU-Sensor/README.md

 available and if you are a Maker you will probably already have one.

 The RP2040/RP2350 are also inexpensive and are becoming widely available, with many variants.
-I used the Raspberry Pi Pico 2 and the XIAO RP2040 (a smaller and slightly cheaper).
+I used the Raspberry Pi Pico 2 and the XIAO RP2040 (smaller and slightly cheaper).

 To keep things simple, choose a microcontroller board that works with 3V3 (3.3 Volt)